KarolS/millfork/doc/abi/undocumented.md

 * **XAA**, ANE

+\* HuC2680 has different instructions also called SAX and SAY, but Millfork can distinguish between them and the NMOS illegal instructions based on the addressing mode.

-\* AXS is also used for SAX in some assemblers, but Millfork always interprets AXS as a synonym for SBX
+\*\* AXS is also used for SAX in some assemblers.
+Millfork interprets AXS based on the addressing mode.

 ## Generation